 City Lands Planning

-One way the City could grow is to increase density on City Lands near the city centre and frequent transit areas.
+One way the City is growing is by increasing density on City Lands near the city centre and frequent transit areas.
 This will provide the City and Council a higher degree of control over the pace and rate of growth, help optimize the value of City assets, fund City amenities, and provide a diversity of housing types.

-The City is exploring increasing housing density on the following five City Lands: City Hall Lands, Fire Hall Lands, East First Lands, Alder Street Lands, and Harry Jerome Neighbourhood Lands, as shown on the map below.
-The proposed changes are intended to help meet future housing and City needs over the coming decades.
+The City has planned for an increase in housing density on the following five City Lands: City Hall Lands, Fire Hall Lands, East First Lands, Alder Street Lands, and Harry Jerome Neighbourhood Lands, as shown on the map below.
+These changes are intended to help meet future housing and City needs over the coming decades.
 This means, any development of these five properties would take place separately and over time, and require Council approvals — allowing Council to direct the pace and amount of new development.

 City Lands